arosenmund/iamironcat-public/ironcat_attack/process_execution/proc_exec_workshop.md

 3. Time to move the payload over to the Windows Target.
 Host the file using python http simple server.
 `python3 -m http.server`

-4. Use the drop down in the top left to connect to the Windows Target device.
+4. Use the drop down in the top left to connect to the **Windows Target** device.

-6. Open a firefox browser window and browse to http:172.32.14.10:8000
+6. Open a firefox browser window and browse to http:172.31.24.10:8000

 7. Click the two files mentioned above to download it to the device.